-Evidence suggests that cognitive behavioral therapy (CBT) -based approaches can improve mental health and reduce crime and violence in post-conflict areas.
-However, delivering CBT programs is a challenge in settings that lack adequate numbers of trained staff and therapeutic facilities.
+Evidence suggests that approaches based on cognitive behavioral therapy (CBT) can improve mental health and reduce crime and violence in post-conflict areas.
+However, delivering CBT programs is a challenge in settings that lack trained staff and therapeutic facilities.
 Researchers in Sierra Leone are exploring alternate delivery platforms to bring evidence-based mental health interventions to youth facing conflict and adversity in West Africa.
 This study will integrate a CBT-based intervention into an existing youth employment program and evaluate barriers to implementation and intervention effectiveness, as measured by impact on social functioning (soft skills), emotion regulation and economic stability.

 This study will take place in the Kono, Kailahun and Koinadugu districts of Sierra Leone, as a component of GIZ’s (Gesellschaft für Internationale Zusammenarbeit, the German-based development agency) youth employment promotion program (EPP).
 The youth EPP includes training programs in three areas: agricultural processing, entrepreneurship, and solar power maintenance.
 Participants for the YRI study will be recruited from youth enrolled in the entrepreneurship program and from control sites where such programs can be launched in the future.

 The intervention curriculum was developed by researchers at Boston College, Harvard University and City University of New York, stakeholders with the Government of Sierra Leone and local mental health providers, and will be implemented by a number of local nonprofit service providers, with GIZ providing financial support.

 The researchers will evaluate the effects of the group mental health intervention on social functioning, emotion regulation and economic stability.
 The Youth Readiness Intervention (YRI), is a group-based intervention designed to be delivered by lay workers (such as community health workers and youth employment workers) in areas with little mental health infrastructure.